 Step 3: Select the external hard drive mounted and run First Aid to check and repair errors in this drive.

 However, if you are unable to recognize the external hard drive on Mac even after performing all the above-mentioned methods, this might be due to severe corruption in the drive.
-This can be easily solved by reformatting.
+This can be easily solved by reformatting explained in the next solution.

 Solution 3: Fix Mac not recognizing external hard drive by reformatting